-Age alone doesn’t mean a person needs to stop driving, so before approaching your loved one it’s important to be certain that they are no longer safe behind the wheel—and it can be tricky and subjective.
+Age alone doesn’t dictate when a person needs to stop driving, so before approaching your loved one it’s important to be certain that they are no longer safe behind the wheel—which can be tricky and subjective.

 If a driver is showing these signs, it may be time to intervene: